‘The Young And The Restless’ Star Gina Tognoni Reveals Timeline For Departure

 Here we go starting our journey ❤️walking in peace with my Phyllis’.
 Each day is precious to me here in LA .
 I am still giving life to this character for a few more episodes/weeks ..
 Filled with Love as We count down and continue our story in New ways .
 BTW this is my dressing room/ sanctuary.
 I always sit in here and feel peaceful and centered .
 It’s special . #storytellers #truthteller #actorslife #yr

-Fans also chimed in to wish Tognoni well and reflect on her journey as the character, Phyllis.
+Fans also chimed in to wish Tognoni well, and to reflect on her journey as the character of Phyllis.

-One wrote, “When Michelle Stafford left the show my friends and I thought there would be no one who could replace her, and you did just that!!!
+One user wrote, “When Michelle Stafford left the show my friends and I thought there would be no one who could replace her, and you did just that!!!
 I wish you love, joy, and peace!!!”

-Another replied, “Gonna miss you, you’ve filled some big shoes and made that character your own!
+Another fan replied, “Gonna miss you, you’ve filled some big shoes and made that character your own!
 Good luck In your next journey!”

 In all, the actress’s co-stars and fans have nothing but love for Tognoni’s portrayal of a character who often finds herself as the town pariah.
 For now, she’s still bringing life to the meddling mother.

-According to The Inquisitr‘s daily Y&R recap, Phyllis is working an angle to catch Kyle (Michael Mealor) cheating with his ex-flame Lola (Sasha Calle).
+According to The Inquisitr‘s daily Y&R recap, Phyllis is working an angle to catch Kyle (Michael Mealor) cheating with his ex-flame, Lola (Sasha Calle).
 While Phyllis said she wants to protect Summer’s heart, it seems like she might have something more devious in mind.
-By the end of the week, Phyllis will use whatever she managed to catch on Kyle to blackmail him as well as his father Jack (Peter Bergman).
+By the end of the week, Phyllis will use whatever she managed to catch on Kyle to blackmail him — as well as his father, Jack (Peter Bergman).

-For now and the next few weeks, the actress is hitting it out of the park with her portrayal of Phyllis on the show.
+For now — and over the next few weeks — the actress will be hitting it out of the park with her portrayal of Phyllis.